olekristensen/ofFasterStyle/README.md

 # ofFasterStyle

-This is an openFrameworks realtime implementation of https://github.com/lengstrom/fast-style-transfer, using the ir image from a kinect as input to the style transfer net.
-The models are loaded as binary protobuffers with the varhack as seen in https://github.com/memo/ofxMSATensorFlow.
+This is an openFrameworks realtime c++ implementation of [Logan Engstrom's fast-style-transfer](https://github.com/lengstrom/fast-style-transfer), using the ir image from a kinect as input to the style transfer net.
+The models are loaded as binary protobuffers using an ugly varhack to preserve the variables in the graph, as explained in [ofxMSATensorFlow](https://github.com/memo/ofxMSATensorFlow).

 ## The trained models are in the release
 https://github.com/olekristensen/ofFasterStyle/releases/tag/v0.8

 ## Training you own models
-Look at our fork of lengstrom's project and follow the instructions, then style an image with the exactly the same pixel dimensions as the input pixels you want to feed from your ofFasterStyle project and our fork of fast-style-transfer will have saved a of.pb file for you in the model checkpoint dir.
+Look at [my fork of lengstrom's project](https://github.com/olekristensen/fast-style-transfer) and follow the original instructions, then style an image with *exactly the same pixel dimensions* as the input pixels you want to feed from your ofFasterStyle project and our fork of fast-style-transfer will have saved a of.pb file for you in the model checkpoint dir.

 ## Thanks to
 Lilia Amundsen, the master student who initiated this project